GauravDhuri/missingskill-learning/flutter/flutter.md

 ## <span class="header2">Multi Child</span>

-As the name suggets multi-child widgets can hold multiple widgets into them.
-We often refer to it as childrens.
+As the name suggest multi-child widgets can hold multiple widgets into them.
+We often refer to it as children.

 <img src="../assests/Widgetmultiple.jpg" width="500" height="600">